lightningdevkit/lightningdevkit.org/docs/_blog/mutiny-uses-ldk-the-first-lightning-wallet-for-the-web.md

 description: "Learn how Mutiny built a lightning wallet for the web"
 date: "2023-08-07"
 authors:
   - Ben Carman
 tags:
-  - Case Studies
+  - Case-Studies
 ---

 Mutiny is a new lightning wallet for the web.
 It is the first self-custodial wallet to run directly in a user's browser.
 It’s built on top of LDK and [BDK](https://bitcoindevkit.org/), written in Rust, and compiled into WebAssembly.
 It offers a simple, intuitive interface for sending and receiving payments and other advanced features, such as Nostr Wallet Connect and subscription payments.